 Bridging past and present

-The exhibit presents the society of then as the birthplace of the Netherlands of now.
-History is linked to the present at every turn.
-The series of contemporary portraits by photographer Hendrik Kerstens, which allude to the Dutch Masters of the 17th century, are particularly evocative as a modern echo of the olden days.
+The exhibition presented this bygone society as the birthplace of the Netherlands of today.
+The past is linked to the present at every turn.
+The series of contemporary portraits by photographer Hendrik Kerstens, which allude to the Dutch Masters of the 17th century, awere a particularly evocative modern echo of the olden days.